Ladies and gentleman, Kanye West is in the building. Or in this case, outside of it.

 Cameras greet “occupiers” as they wake up, even before they get the chance to grab a bite to eat or smoke their first cigarette of the day.

 And that is why the likes of West, Susan Sarandon and Michael Moore trudge down here.
 The more attention the movement gets, the more opportunities it gets to spread its message and the more likely it is to have an impact.

 Also Read: #Occupy Wall Street: Susan Sarandon, Arrests & Twitter Create a Movement

 But to have that impact, does it need more coordination in the form of, say, a political affiliation or association?
 Does it need to be the Tea Party of the left wing?

-“The Tea Party wants to use the standard political channels to get candidates into office and really pressure the Republican Party with their presence,” the press officer said.
+“The Tea Party wants to use the standard political channels to get candidates into office and really pressure the Republican Party with their presence,” Mark said.
 “We’re trying to create a social movement that will be independent and autonomous in our own objectives.”

 As a movement still in its infancy, it holds a core ideology but no political aspirations.
 It has found a theme with endless potential for mainstream adoption — anti-greed — but has yet to turn that into concrete proposals.

 Does it need them?
 For now, its representatives say no.